Building a network of trusted carriers to prevent freight fraud

 Fraught with fraud: The 2023 freight landscape

-With the freight downturn beginning in 2022 this problem only got worse: Heated competition meant that companies took the focus away from risk management and performing background checks, precisely at a when time fraud tactics were become increasingly more sophisticated thanks to advacements in technology.
+With the freight downturn beginning in 2022, increased competition for load tenders meant that freight brokerages across North America reduced risk management in order to be competitive, precisely at a when time fraud tactics were become increasingly more sophisticated thanks to advacements in technology.

-The result is a perfect storm that kept and continues to keep thousands of fleet managers awake at night, with the Transportation Intermediaries Association (TIA) reporting in 2023 that fraud was costing the industry an estimated $500-700 million USD annually, a number sadly projected to trend upwards in the years to come.
+The result is a perfect storm that costed the industry an estimated $500-700 million USD in 2023 according to the Transportation Intermediaries Association (TIA), a number unfortunately projected to trend upwards in the years to come.

 "We invest so much time each day just making sure these new partners we're working with are who they say are [...]
 It's like an arms race, we find a new way to verify and within months these bad actors are ahead of us again." - Paul K, KWE Inc. Canada